-The Priest Lake Water Management Study was initiated by the Idaho Water Resource Board (IWRB) to evaluate opportunities for improving operation of the Priest Lake and Priest River system in order to meet long-term management objectives.
+The Priest Lake Water Management Study was initiated by the IWRB to evaluate opportunities for improving operation of the Priest Lake (also known as Lower Priest Lake) and Priest River system.
 The study includes several action items.

-Assess potential structural and operational modifications to the Priest Lake Outlet Dam.
+Assessing potential structural and operational modifications to the dam.

-Preservation of lake levels through the recreation season to support the local economy and meet the Idaho Code lake level requirements, and avoidance of negative impacts to downstream river flows.
+Preserving lake levels through the main recreation season.
+This goal supports the local economy and meets current lake level requirements.
+It also avoids any negative impacts to downstream river flows.

-Maintaining marine access through the Thorofare channel between Upper Priest Lake and Lower Priest Lake.
+Maintaining vessel access through the Thorofare channel between Upper Priest Lake and Priest Lake.

 Project Study Area Description

-Lower Priest Lake is approximately 18 miles long, has a maximum depth greater than 300 feet, and has active storage space of approximately 76,000 acre-feet.
-It is connected to Upper Priest Lake (which is approximately 5 miles long) by a three-mile long channel known as the "Thorofare," which has long been used by the public for recreation and access to the upper lake.
-A 1,400-foot-long breakwater structure at the north end of Lower Priest Lake is intended to manage sediment from the upper lake while providing wave and erosion protection to landowners at the south end of the lower lake.
+Priest Lake is approximately 18 miles long, has a maximum depth greater than 300 feet, and has an active storage capacity of approximately 76,000 acre-feet.
+It is connected to Upper Priest Lake (which is approximately 3.3 miles long) by a three-mile long channel known as the "Thorofare," which has long been used by the public for recreation and access to the upper lake.
+A 1,400-foot-long timber breakwater at the north end of Priest Lake is intended to manage sediment from the upper lake while providing wave and erosion protection to landowners at the north end of Priest Lake.

-The original Priest Lake Outlet Dam was constructed in 1951.
-The current dam was constructed in 1978 to replace the deteriorating original dam.
-The dams were constructed to maintain lake levels in Lower Priest Lake and manage downstream flows into Priest River.
-The dam is owned by IDWR and operated by a contractor on behalf of IDWR.
+Priest Lake Outlet Dam was constructed in 1950 to maintain lake levels in Priest Lake and manage downstream flows into Priest River.
+The current Priest Lake Outlet Dam, which was constructed in 1978, is owned by IDWR and operated by a contractor on behalf of IDWR.
 The dam is approximately 12 feet high with gates that regulate discharge.
 It does not have an emergency spillway.

 Priest Lake is located on the Priest River in the northern Idaho panhandle.
-It is a significant draw for tourism and recreation, both of which add to the economic impact of Bonner County.
+It is a significant draw for tourism and recreation in the area—adding to the economic impact of Bonner County.
 The area is known for the pristine variety of wildlife, clear and clean water, and recreational fishing opportunities.